-The directors are giving due consideration to the uncertainties and mitigating factors that have been taken across the board in order to ensure the going concern of the Company.
-The Directors continue to closely monitor the situation on an ongoing basis with a view to minimizing the impact of the COVID -19 pandemic on the Group, the more so now as various governments are lifting border restrictions and local mobility restrictions following an aggressive vaccination process.
-The Group is also reviewing on an ongoing basis the right-sizing of its operating base, even more so now as the level of business generated will, with the gradual opening of its hotel operations, be lower than that generated in the corresponding period in 2019.
+The Directors are giving due consideration to the uncertainties and mitigating factors that have been taken across the board in order to ensure the going concern of the Company.
+The Group is also reviewing on an ongoing basis the right-sizing of its operating base, even more so now as the level of business generated will be lower than that generated in the last pre-COVID year in 2019.